geekman/blwipe/README.md

 =======

 **blwipe** is a tool that performs *cryptographic erasure* on BitLocker volumes.
-This allows you to "erase" BitLocker volumes very quickly by just rewriting areas where the key material is stored on the volume.
+This allows you to "erase" BitLocker volumes very quickly by just overwriting areas where the key material are stored on the volume.

 The tool is written in Go, so it should compile into a "static" binary and is easily cross-compilable.